AbrarNad/abrarnad.github.io/_pages/about.md

 target="_blank">Bangladesh University of Engineering and Technology (BUET)</a> with a BSc in Computer Science and Engineering.

-Complementing my scholarly pursuits, I am passionate about films, traveling, competitive FPS gaming, and arts.
-I embrace diverse cultures and foster a nuanced worldview.
+Complementing my scholarly pursuits, I am passionate about films, competitive FPS gaming, and photography.

 You can view/download my complete CV <a href="/assets/pdf/Khandaker_Abrar_Nadib_CV.pdf" target="_blank">here</a>.